jina-ai/finetuner/docs/components/tuner.md

 - track the training and evaluation metrics with Weights and Biases
 - write custom callbacks

+As part of the training process, you can also compute IR related evaluation metrics, using the standalone {class}`~finetuner.tuner.evaluation.Evaluator` component.

 You can read more on these different options here or in these sub-sections:

 ```{toctree}